Fire Safety Awareness

 • Do not inhibit access of fire department personnel from accessing buildings

-• Do not impair any fire department equipment
+• Do not impair or tamper with any fire department equipment

 Cooking is leading cause of home fires and household fire injuries.
 The main contributor to these incidents is unattended cooking.
 Most ignition sources in the kitchen begin with grease, paper, cabinets and curtains.